aryanojha1/Medicine-Time/README.md

 **Medicine Time**

-_The Goal:_
+---

-Medicine Time is an native android application meant to aid the forgetful and busy with remembering to take their daily medications.
-It is designed for users who need a little help keeping track of their medication schedule and who are dedicated to keeping the schedule.
-The application allows the user to store pill objects and multiple alarms for those pills.
-Alarms have one time of day and can occur on multiple days of the week.
-The user is able to view their pills in a today view and can select date to view medicines.
-In addition, the application stores the history of when each medication was taken; this will aid the user in keeping track of their medication usage.
+Medicine Time is an Android native programme designed to help the forgetful and busy recall to take their daily medicines.
+It is intended for users who need a little assistance keeping track of their medication routine but are committed to sticking to it.
+The software enables the user to save pill objects as well as numerous alerts for those medications.
+Alarms have a specific time of day and can appear on different days of the week.
+The user can view their medications in today's view and pick a date to examine drugs.
+Furthermore, the application saves a history of when each medicine was consumed, which will help the user keep track of their medication usage.
+---
+By - Aryan Ojha